Mexico Spanish and Conservation

 - Turtle conservation: Located next to the lagoon where the biodiversity studies are conducted, the El Tortugario Centro Ecológico de Cuyutlan is where our turtle conservation project is based.
 Using the 24 km stretch of coastline, the group will take part in night patrols to identify new turtle nests, collect sea turtle eggs in order to relocate them to a safe place, and keep an eye out for poaching activity.
 Groups will also collect information about the in situ or poached nests for research and statistical purposes.
 Volunteers will monitor the nests where the relocated eggs have been placed, and once the baby turtles have hatched, help clean the nests and release the hatchlings into the sea.
 Other activities include cleaning out the hatchling tanks and caring for the adult turtles making sure that they are clean, well fed, unstressed, uninjured and measured and weighed once a month.

-- Assisting at a crocodile park: The group will visit La Colorada Crocodile Center once a week, and help with clean and maintain the pens, as well as help maintain the centre’s facilities.
+- Assisting at a crocodile park: The group will visit La Colorada Crocodile Center in Cofradia de Morelos once a week, and help with clean and maintain the pens, as well as help maintain the centre’s facilities.
 You will also be involved in taking biometric data and marking the crocodiles in nearby lagoons.

 - Caring for iguanas: Individuals from the group will help to feed baby and adult green iguanas, and maintain their enclosures.